Duodenal Stent Insertion

 - The stent causing an unwanted opening in the digestive tract.

 Eating and drinking after the insertion of a stent

-Because the stent doesn’t move and is about 3 to 4 inches long there is a tendency for solid food to get stuck, and consequently rather than returning to a normal diet your will be encouraged to take nourishing fluids and soft foods to take to prevent the stent becoming blocked with food particles.
-Your dietitian can advise you on what the best food choices are, to avoid problems.
+Because the stent doesn’t move and is about 3 to 4 inches long there is a tendency for solid food to get stuck.
+Consequently, rather than returning to a normal diet you will be encouraged to drink nourishing fluids and eat soft food to prevent the stent becoming blocked.
+Your dietitian can advise you on what to eat to avoid problems.